deutschebank/fluxnova-docs-manual/content/user-guide/dmn-engine/expressions-and-scripts.md

 # Supported Expression Languages

-The Camunda DMN engine supports two expression languages out of the box:
+The Flowave DMN engine supports two expression languages out of the box:

-- `JUEL`: A Camunda-maintained [implementation][juel] of the Java [Unified Expression Language][EL]
+- `JUEL`: A Flowave-maintained [implementation][juel] of the Java [Unified Expression Language][EL]
 - `FEEL`: The Friendly Enough Expression Language of the [DMN 1.2] standard.

 Depending on the JDK you use, there may also be a `Javascript` implementation